MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-objective-c/walkthrough.md

 From the above, we can see that we have the `iphoneos9.3` SDK installed on our machine.
 With this information in place, we are ready to parse the InfColorPicker project `.h` files into the initial **ApiDefinition.cs** and `StructsAndEnums.cs` for the InfColorPicker project.

-Enter the following command in the the Terminal app:
+Enter the following command in the Terminal app:

 ```bash
 sharpie bind --output=InfColorPicker --namespace=InfColorPicker --sdk=[iphone-os] [full-path-to-project]/InfColorPicker/InfColorPicker/*.h